Asthma Statistics

 • 21 million adults 10

-Of those who have ever had a diagnosis of asthma, many reported at least one or more asthma attack including:
+Of those who have ever had an asthma diagnosis, many reported at least one or more asthma attack including:

 • 42.7% of children 9